aymonix/ufwcheck/docs/installation.md

 sudo apt-get update && sudo apt-get install curl util-linux jq cron mmdb-bin
 ```

-#### Required Data: The GeoLite2-City Database
+#### Required Data: MaxMind Account & GeoIP Database

-1. Sign up for a free account on the [MaxMind website](https://www.maxmind.com/en/geolite2/signup).
-2. Download the `GeoLite2-City` database archive and extract the `GeoLite2-City.mmdb` file.

-You can place this `.mmdb` file anywhere you like, but you **must** specify the correct path in the configuration file later.

-**Pro Tip:** We strongly recommend placing it in `~/.local/share/geoip/`.
-This path follows the XDG standard, does not require `sudo` permissions, and helps keep your home directory clean.
+`ufwcheck` relies on the `GeoLite2-City.mmdb` database for geolocation.
+For the system to function correctly, this file should be placed at the recommended location: `~/.local/share/geoip/GeoLite2-City.mmdb`.
+This path follows the XDG standard, does not require `sudo` permissions.
 The default configuration file is already set up to use this path.

+To obtain and manage this database, you will need a free MaxMind account.

+1. Sign up for a free account on the [MaxMind](https://www.maxmind.com/en/geolite2/signup) website.
+2. Obtain your Account ID and License Key.
+These credentials should be configured as described in Step 4.

+There are two ways to place the database file in the required location:

+**Automated Management (Recommended)**

+The `geoupdate.sh` script is designed to handle the initial download, and can be scheduled with cron for fully automated subsequent updates.
+This is the most convenient and reliable method.
+After configuring your credentials, you will simply run the script as shown in the final step of this guide.

+**Manual Placement**

+If you already have a `GeoLite2-City.mmdb` file and prefer to manage it manually, simply place your `.mmdb` file at the recommended path: `~/.local/share/geoip/`.

+> [!NOTE]
+> If you choose to store the database in a custom location, ensure the `MMDB_FILE` variable in `~/.config/ufwcheck/config.sh` is updated to reflect the correct path.

 ## Step 2: Create Directories